8th to 13th March, 2026

 Participants

-Confirmed participants so far: Alessandro Sozzetti, Alexander Wallace, Anthony Brown, Ben Pennell, Caleb Lammers, Célia Desgrange, Clémence Fontanive, Coryn Bailer-Jones, Damien Ségransan, Daniel Bayliss, Daniel Yahalomi, Daniella Bardalez Gagliuffi, Domenico Barbato, Dori Blakely, Elisabeth Matthews, Fabo Feng, Florian Destriez, Jackie Faherty, Juan Espinoza-Retamal, Johanna Müller-Horn, Kevin Schlaufman, Kyle Franson, Luca Naponiello, Logan Pearce, Matthias Samland, Miguel Vioque, Qier An, Sabine Reffert, Sahar Shahaf, Thomas Winterhalder, Trent Dupuy, Trifon Trifonov, Tsevi Mazeh, Wolfgang Brandner, zephyr penoyre
+Confirmed participants: Alessandro Sozzetti, Alexander Venner, Alexander Wallace, Aneesh Baburaj, Anthony Brown, Ben Pennell, Caleb Lammers, Célia Desgrange, Clémence Fontanive, Coryn Bailer-Jones, Damien Ségransan, Daniel Bayliss, Daniel Yahalomi, Daniella Bardalez Gagliuffi, Domenico Barbato, Dori Blakely, Elisa Haas, Elisabeth Matthews, Fabo Feng, Florian Destriez, François Bouchy, Greg Gilbert, Iain Hammond, Jackie Faherty, Jan-Vincent Harre, Jess Speedie, Johanna Müller-Horn, Juan Espinoza-Retamal, Judah Van Zandt, Kevin Hardegree-Ullman, Kevin Schlaufman, Kyle Franson, Lauren Biddle, Logan Pearce, Louise Nielsen, Matthias Samland, Melissa Hobson, Miguel Vioque, Qier An, Sabine Reffert, Thomas Winterhalder, Tom Schiwy, Trent Dupuy, Trifon Trifonov, Tsevi Mazeh, William Balmer, William Thompson, Wolfgang Brandner, zephyr penoyre

 Logistics